HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 - The Appropriateness of the request needs to be determined or access to the data is limited and there is human involvement needed to approve the release of the data:
 - Payer A knows the appropriate LOINC codes for searching for HbA1c test results (e.g.: 4548-5 Hemoglobin A1c/Hemoglobin.total in Blood)

-{% include examplebutton_default.html example="task-scenario3-basic" b_title = "Click Here To See Example Task Request for Patient's HBA1C Results after 2020-01-01" %}
+{% include examplebutton_default.html example="task-scenario3-basic" b_title = "Click Here To See Example Task Based Transaction with a Formal Authorization" %}

 ### Provenance